By Andrea Wachter, LMFT

 Upgrade Your Unkind Mind

 Most people who restrict and/or overeat have what I refer to as a very loud Unkind Mind.
-After all, it is usually body hatred that leads us to diet in the first place.
-We are essentially promised by the media that if we lose weight, we will like ourselves.
-But if that were true, most dieters would lose weight and live happily ever after—and the diet industry would shrink as satisfied customers went along their merry way.
-What usually happens to dieters who lose weight is they either live in terror of gaining it back and remain obsessed with food, or they overeat and gain the weight back.
-And the unkind thoughts remain.
+After all, it’s usually body hatred that leads us to diet in the first place.
+We are essentially promised by the diet industry that if we lose weight, we will like ourselves.
+But if that were true, most dieters would lose weight and live happily ever after—and the diet industry would shrink as satisfied customers went off on their merry way.
+What usually happens to dieters who lose weight is they either remain obsessed with food, or they gain the weight back since it was lost in an unnatural manner.
+And the unkind thoughts remain..

 So what do you say we do a little upgrade and start inserting some Kind Mind thoughts into your internal computer?
 Instead of the chronic pop-up thought that says, I will like myself when my body changes, how about something like this: I will try to like myself right now and as a result of self-kindness and self-care, see how my relationship with food changes.

 If you can work on liking yourself or at least being kinder to yourself, you are already one step closer to what you think you would get if you had the body you wanted.
 Of course it’s fine to want a healthy body but the main reason people want to lose weight or change their shape is because of how they think they will feel if they did so.
 So the key here is beginning to go for that feeling now.
 And not only does self-care and self-kindness feel better but it will lead you to treat yourself better which will mean less restricting, less overeating and a Kind Mind!